baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 ## March 17, 1930: Baltimore police officer Herman Trautner kills Roosevelt Yates

-On March 22, 1930, the Afro reported on the death of Roosevelt Yates after he was shot and killed by Herman Trautnet in his home at 905 Bennett Place:
+On March 22, 1930, the Afro reported on the death of Roosevelt Yates after he was shot and killed by Herman Trautner in his home at 905 Bennett Place:

 > Police here chalked up another victim when Officer Herman Trautner shot and fatally wounded Roosevelt Yates during arrest of the latter at his home, 905 Bennett Place, Monday.
 [Trautner] shot Roosevelt in the chest after the latter had grabbed the officer's espantoon before it landed in a blow on his head, it was said.
 In his report, officer Trautner declared that he shot in self defense when Yates started towards him with the night stick after wresting it from his hand in a struggle.

-On March 29, 1930, the *Afro* reflect on the killing as a pattern of brutality by the Baltimore police:
+On March 29, 1930, the _Afro_ reflect on the killing as a pattern of brutality by the Baltimore police:

 > Baltimore police killed their eight victim in six years last week when Officer Herman Trautner, white, killed Roosevelt Yates, an unarmed man he was seeking to arrest.
 Five others had been killed by policemen in fifteen years previously.
 As a result of these thirteen shootings, only one policeman has been punished. […]